Intent, Implementation and Impact of our History Curriculum

 Impact

 The impact of the History curriculum at Hanslope Primary School will lead to outstanding progress over time across all key stages, relative to the child’s individual starting point.
 Pupils will be expected to leave Hanslope Primary School reaching age-related expectations for History.
-They will develop a confident understanding of their local history and learn more about their heritage.
+They will develop a confident understanding of their local history, Britain’s role in the past, as well as that of the wider world, and learn more about their heritage.
 They will have a secure understanding of chronology, confidently recalling key facts of their learning over time.
 Their knowledge and enthusiasm for History will be evidenced through pupil voice, their work and answering questions in a range of ways at the end of topics taught.